mesolitica/NLP-Models-Tensorflow/text-similarity/README.md

 3. Unzip in the same notebooks location.

-4. Run any of it.
+4. Run any notebook using Jupyter Notebook.

 ## Improvement